ramonarellano/signering-docs/source/client-integration/portal-flow.rst

             </portal-signature-job-status-change-response>

         The ``X-Next-permitted-poll-time`` header will give the next permitted poll time in each response.

+        Finally, make a ``HTTP POST`` request to the ``confirmation-url`` to confirm that you have successfully retrieved the status change.
+If it is the last update and the job is completed successfully and :ref:`langtidslagring` is used, this will mark the assignment as completed and stored.
+Otherwise, the assignment will be deleted from the signing portal.

 Step 3: Get signed documents
 ==============================